Historical | Museum / Gallery

 Distance (From Ernakulam Jn (South) Railway Station): 10 Kms

 Transportation Options: Bus / Cab / Auto

-Travel Tips: This place can be visited along with Chinese Fishing Nets (4 Kms), Fort Kochi Beach (4 Kms), St. Francis Church (4 Kms) & Cochin Jewish Synagogue (0.5 Kms)
+Travel Tips: Photography is not allowed inside.
+This place can be visited along with Chinese Fishing Nets (4 Kms), Fort Kochi Beach (4 Kms), St. Francis Church (4 Kms) & Cochin Jewish Synagogue (0.5 Kms)